eepsmedia/plugins/choosy/readme.md

 ## Attribute tab

 Use the visibility icons (eyes) to hide or show attributes.
-This is the same as choosing hide or show attribute from the attribute's menu in CODAP.
+This is the same as choosing hide or show attribute from the attribute's menu in CODAP... except that you can show single attributes instead of "all hidden."

 You can also group attributes into "clumps," which you can expand and collapse using the disclosure triangles.
 There you can also show and hide clumps as a group.